openebs-archive/openebs-docs/docs/storageengine.md

 ### Choosing a storage engine

 A storage class contains the provisioner details and a reference to the Volume Parameter Group (VPG).
-Create a storage class that refers to a VPG.
+Create a storage class that refers to a VPG

-Example of a storage class with a VPG reference is shown below.
+Example of a storage class with a VPG reference is shown below

 ```
 apiVersion: storage.k8s.io/v1